A startup story

 Of course here at Ignys we’re all for pink since we also chose it as part of our logo and icons.
 Great minds think alike!

-The Cube concept – A brand evolution strategy
+The Cube concept – A brand evolution strategy for their startup story

 Connor explains the thought process behind their cube logo.